+"

-" Overall, the process has been quite illuminating.
+Overall, the process has been quite illuminating.
 The coordinated mapping exercise wonderfully brings together constituents from across the county and uses the unique talents of our team...
 Collaborating is key.
 It has helped our burgeoning team solidify and work together...
 We have really appreciated the potential to understand the complexity of the existing system and to further develop services throughout Alameda County.
 The resulting system map promises to be an enduring instrument from which future planning and understanding can be built."

+Michael Huff

-Michael Huff Alameda County Public Health Department Learn more about Youth Suicide Reporting and Crisis Response Safe Spaces Trauma-Informed Training Safe Spaces is a free, online training designed to help individuals working with children and youth recognize and respond to signs of trauma and stress.
+Alameda County Public Health Department

+Safe Spaces Trauma-Informed Training

+Safe Spaces is a free, online training designed to help individuals working with children and youth recognize and respond to signs of trauma and stress.